ISISComputingGroup/ibex_developers_manual/IOC-And-Device-Trouble-Shooting.md

 This has been observed primarily on Galils since they create custom monitor sets but it is feasible the issue could be seen elsewhere.
 The Galils pass macros to their monitor sets.
 If no macros are passed (e.g. if `GALILADDR0n` is not set) then no monitor will be created and no values will be saved.
 This will mean the device (e.g. the motor) will start with its default values.
 If the macro is reintroduced then those default values will become the new autosave values.
 The previous values can be recovered by restoring a previous autosave file (e.g. copy `GALIL_02_settings.sav_170309-144116` to `GALIL_02_settings.sav` and restart the IOC).

+Galils also will not autosave any settings or values if they are set to `DEVSIM` or `RECSIM` mode.

 # Motors

 ## Limit switches not active at the limit position